-General and administrative expenses for fiscal year of 2021 were 12.1 USD million, compared to USD 9.2 million in the fiscal year of 2020.
-In constant currency General and administrative increased by USD 2.4 million.
-The increase is mainly related to the Mediton consolidation for the first-time and increase USD of USD 1.3 million in stock-based compensation expenses (non-cash item).
+General and administrative expenses for fiscal year of 2022 were USD 16.8 million, compared to USD 12.1 million in the fiscal year of 2021.
+In constant currency General and administrative increased by USD 5.4 million.
+The increase is mainly related to the full year of Mediton consolidation and increase in corporate expenses due to NASDAQ listing, and increase of in stock-based compensation expenses (non-cash item).